Type something to search...

 Ctrl + rxInsert the register x contents.

-Ctrl + oxTemporarily enter normal mode to issue a single command.
+Ctrl + oxTemporarily enter Normal Mode to issue a single command.

 Editing